Wellness Programs: Designing a 2025 Workplace Plan for Stress

 - Financial wellness programs to reduce money-related stress

-By integrating these benefits into your wellness program, you create a more comprehensive support system for employees.
+By integrating these benefits into your wellness programs, you create a more comprehensive support system for employees.
+For example, you can combine mental health apps with daily workplace exercises to provide a multi-pronged approach.

 Technology plays a huge role in making wellness programs engaging and effective.
 In 2025, AI-driven health platforms can personalize recommendations, track progress, and even predict burnout risk.